colejarczyk/doc/api/settings.rst

 Example
 ^^^^^^^

- To see list of language translations use the method below:
+ To see a list of language translations, use the method below:

 .. code-block:: bash